 Roughly the size and shape of a Rubik's cube, APXS's sensor can gather data day and night.
 It takes two to three hours to analyze a sample to determine what elements it is made of, including trace elements.
 A quick-look analysis can be completed in about ten minutes.
 APXS, which sits on the end of the rover's robotic arm, is placed close to a sample and bombards it with alpha particles (charged Helium nuclei) and X-rays to study the properties of the energy emitted from the sample in response.
 The APXS instrument on Curiosity is an updated version of the spectrometers that were successfully used on the Mars Exploration Rover (MER) and Mars Pathfinder missions.

 APXS on Curiosity

-APXS will be accompanied by nine other science instruments on Curosity, including a hand lens imager and a panoramic camera.
+APXS is accompanied by nine other science instruments on Curosity, including a hand lens imager and a panoramic camera.
 In comparison, the MER mission (known for its famous rovers, Spirit and Opportunity) had only five instruments on each rover.
 The size of a small car, the Curiosity rover is also much bigger than its predecessors.
-Nevertheless, Curiosity is an effective amalgamation of state-of-the-art laboratory instruments and MER-style mobility that will enable Curiosity to roam and explore the planet.
+Curiosity is an effective amalgamation of state-of-the-art laboratory instruments and MER-style mobility that will enable Curiosity to roam and explore the planet.

 Due to the added capabilities and the big instruments in the rover's belly, Curiosity needs more energy to operate.
 It receives its energy from a thermoelectric generator that uses the decay heat from radioactive isotopes to generate about three times the amount of energy that a MER rover achieved under ideal conditions with its solar panels.
-This also means that Curiosity will be able to operate much better during the Martian winter, when the capabilities of the MER rovers were curtailed due to the low-standing sun.
+This also means that Curiosity is able to operate much better during the Martian winter, when the capabilities of the MER rovers were curtailed due to the low-standing sun.

 - Date modified: